 group or task force is selected, the award will be presented to the whole

 unit, not a single officer representing the group.

-DATES AND LOCATIONS OF ELIGIBILITY: Only specific activities, which took place between January 1, 2017 through December 31, 2017, will be considered.
-To be eligible, activities must have taken place within at least one of the ten Southern California counties, the same area covered by this Crime Prevention Program.
+DATES AND LOCATIONS OF ELIGIBILITY: Activities which took place before November 30th, 2017 will be considered.
+To be eligible, activities must have taken place within at least one of the ten Southern California counties, the same area covered by the Crime Prevention Program.

 ELIGIBLE ACTIVITIES: Prevention or resolution of construction industry theft or vandalism incidents, apprehension of suspects, and training or educational activities for officers or the general public.
 These construction cases should reflect the nominee's personal interest, enthusiasm, commitment, and innovation.
 The award is not to be based on the dollar value of any recoveries, although any overall value should be noted.

-For a copy of the application, contact the CPP Office or click here for a Word .doc version of the application that can be downloaded and printed.
+For a copy of the application, contact the CPP Office or click here for an Adobe .pdf version of the application that can be downloaded and printed.

 (562) 860-9006 / 24-Hour Reward / Hotline 800-432-7257 X 823

-The presentation will take place at the January 2018 WSATI Southern Chapter Training Meeting / Luncheon.
+The presentation will take place at the January 2018 WSATI Southern Chapter Training Meeting / Luncheon at Lucille's Smokehouse Bar-B-Que in Cerritos.
 For information regarding the WSATI Training Meetings, please click here or on the WSATI man below.